- On-campus employment does not require prior permission. It is limited to 20 hours per week or less while enrolled for full-time courses.

 - Optional Practical Training or “OPT” allows students to work in their degree-related field pre or post completion of their degree.
 The maximum amount of time granted to work on F-1 OPT status is 12 months per degree level (17 month STEM extension is available, rules apply).
 It must be approved by the U.S. government and can take at least 3 months to process.

 Students may apply for available opportunities through Ms. Jerrie Smith in the Human Resources office.

 - Required for the degree program: Internship is mandatory to receive the degree (Criminal Justice & Education majors).

-- Integral part of an established curriculum: If the internship is not required, then it must be taken for credit; the student must sign up for an internship course.
-The student must provide documentation that the internship is directly related for their degree program.
+- An integral part of an established curriculum: If the internship is not required, then it must be taken for credit; the student must sign up for an internship course.
+The student must provide documentation that the internship is directly related to their degree program.
 Part-time CPT does not count towards the 1-year threshold at which a student loses eligibility for Optional Practical Training.
 The student will receive a new I-20 from ISS authorizing employment.
 No Employment Authorization Document (EAD) is required.

 Optional Practical Training

 - Pre-completion OPT: Employment in a related field before completing the program listed on I-20.
 Students must apply no sooner than 90 days prior to beginning employment.